Construction & Contractors

 Some equipment is inspected on a more frequent basis and may not be reflected in the shaded portion of the map displayed above.

 The Underground Distribution Asset Management (UDAM) program inspects and performs maintenance on LES padmounted electrical equipment throughout the service territory on a 5 year cycle.
 This inspection evaluates equipment conditions and determines where targeted construction may be needed to maintain high system reliability.
-The 2025 inspection will begin in January and work is expected to be complete by the end of 2025.
+The 2026 inspection will begin in March and work is expected to be complete by the end of 2026.
 Inspections will be performed by LES crews, as well as crews from our contractor, Kidwell.

 Saltillo Relocation Project